 Get on the floor and take your child’s lead on a play activity.
 If your child plays with a truck and makes “vroom” sounds, expand on this sound by saying, “The truck goes vroom!”
 Doing this opens your child up to new words like “goes” and “truck” while showing your child how to put sentences together about everyday things.

 You are your child’s best speech therapist!

 Although you may not be a licensed speech therapist, you are still your child’s best speech therapist!
-The ten at-home speech therapy exercises are easy to add to your child’s daily schedule.
-For a while, it may seem like all your hard work toward speech development is going nowhere.
+The ten at-home speech therapy exercises easily add to your child’s daily schedule.
+It may seem like all your hard work toward speech development is going nowhere for a while.
 But be patient!

 Your child is listening and learning at their own pace, and one day will surprise you with new speech development.
 Remember that every communication of a need or want is a success for children with Autism.
 So, celebrate every little win!